Witten deformation using Lie groupoids: Introduction

-This paper is organised as follows; in section 1, we recall the notion of the deformation to the normal cone following \cite{Debord:2017aa}.
+In section 1, we recall the notion of the deformation to the normal cone following \cite{Debord:2017aa}.

-In section 2, we prove \cref{keyprop witten} which states essentially that the resolvent of the De Rham operator on any Lie groupoid is locally compact.
+In section 2, we establish regularity and compactness of the resolvent of an abstract Witten deformation on a Lie groupoid.

-In section 3, we show that \cref{keyprop witten} has as a corollary Witten's deformation in the classical case.
+In section 3, we show that the results of section 2 admits as a corollary Witten's deformation in the classical case, as well as in the case of Morse-Bott functions like in Bismut's article \cite{MR852155}.

-In section 4, we show how \cref{keyprop witten} can be applied to the case of foliated manifolds.
+In section 4, we apply the results of section 2 to the case of foliated manifolds.

-In section 5, Connes-Fack inequalities are obtained as corollaries of the results in section 4.
-In this section we need an independent result on continuity of $1$-parameter family of traces on $C^*$-algebras which is proved in section 6.
+In section 5, Quantitative corollaries of section 4 are obtained under the additional hypothesis of the existence of holonomy invariant measure.
+In this section we use an independent result on continuity of $1$-parameter family of traces on $C^*$-algebras which is proven in section 6.